-Background: Christian Benoit is a 29 year old award winning architect whose wealthy grandfather has died and left a stipulation in his will for his three grandsons to inherit his wealth.
-For Christian, who confessed his homosexuality to his grandfather five years earlier leaving the two men estranged from one another, the requirement is that he marry and stay married for one full year.
-The stipulation was meant to force Christian into a heterosexual marriage but with the Supreme Court ruling allowing same-sex marriage gives Christian a better way to meet the challenge.
+Background: Christian Benoit is a 29 year old award winning architect whose wealthy grandfather has died.
+The Will includes a stipulation directed to his three grandsons if they wanted to inherit his wealth.
+For Christian, the youngest of the three brothers, had confessed his homosexuality to his grandfather five years earlier.
+The revelation left the grandfather and his favorite grandson estranged from one another.
+The stipulation in the Will for Christian was a requirement that he legally and stay married for one full year.
+To earn his Grandfather's wealth, Christian would be forced into a heterosexual marriage, or so the old man believed.
+Yet soon after his death the United States Court ruled that same-sex marriage was legal giving Christian a way to meet the challenge.

 He advertises for a compatible partner and after a bevy of interviews meets one fellow who is not only compatible but stirs something in Christian that says the union could be successful, even beyond the one-year commitment.
 There is a problem, the young man, Parker Ryan, a handsome rogue of a man and a year younger than Christian is living with his younger brother and running a small landscape business.
 He is straight and has never been intimate with any man but desperately needs capital to keep and expand his business and willing to marry for money.
 They agree to marry and to lie publicly that their marriage is based on true love, and the younger man agrees to public displays of affection but privately they both agree there will be nothing physical between them other than a platonic friendship.